 - Pro: a six-step process that delivers a high-gloss shine with salt-and-pepper finish, “for the customer who demands the best.”

-Roach says ride-on power trowels from several different manufacturers can be adapted for concrete grinding/polishing with the Concria system.
+Roach says you can adapt ride-on power trowels from several different manufacturers for concrete grinding/polishing with the Concria system.
 The components are a standard floating pan and three elements from Concria — mounting pad, diamond discs and Velcro fastener.
-The components are available in sizes that fit different power trowel models.
+The components are available in sizes that fit also different power trowel models.

 The polishing system also includes lithium densifier and sealer (guard) products from Concria.